Build cognitive ramps for the mentally disabled

 My name is Kristy.
 I've suffered for decades ever since I was a little girl from disabilities which are less visible than other kinds.
 Although it is easier to see the ramps, for example, that some physically handicapped individuals need to access resources, disabilities which are perceived to be mental are also real and deserve equal consideration and respect.
 With the help of Berkeley, California street artist's drawing of a brain in a wheelchair that I came up with, I've launched a fundraiser for a suite of short and long-term projects to help mentally-handicapped people acquire the psychological ramps we need to navigate the cognitive style for which our system was designed around the world.

 My primary goal is to raise money to help individuals (such as myself) change Medical Aid in Dying (MAiD) law in California, and other places around the country and world as well as for the journey to Switzerland, a country that allows foreigners to make use of their MAiD program.
 The most basic form of psychological security an individual can have is the subjective experience of a decision to exist in this world.
 Since none of us can opt to be brought into this world, this choice can only be accomplished by having reasonable access to a free, peaceful death.
 Forcing individuals to be held accountable for lives they are not motivated to carry out is as socially irresponsible and harmful as leaving them in a room with no windows or doors to escape.
 Note that people have the freedom to encourage an individual not to use the option (Nudge, don't Judge).
-Furthermore, Medical Aid in Dying not only exposes the abuses happening in the underground world of assisted suicide, but gives women absolute control over their own bodies.
+Furthermore, Medical Aid in Dying not only exposes the tragic circumstances happening in the underground world of assisted suicide, but also gives women absolute control over their own bodies.

-It may sound ironic, but one of my other goals is to inspire the investigation of exposure to monetary stimuli as a potential risk factor in developing neurodegenerative disease, such as Parkinson's (Here is the link to a poster I presented of this research <https://www.canva.com/design/DAFe5X4w6oI/eRR2gJJ3lEs69WCvBliQUg/edit>).
-Even if dedicating time to incorporating the investigation of money into neuropathology gradually rules it out as a potential risk factor, subconsciously taking for granted that it is innocuous to everyone’s neurological health is academically naive and socially irresponsible.
-Understanding how monetary stimuli affects the brain reveals important information about neurophysiology.
-Moreover, to convince people that being stimulated by money is safe for them is equally, if not more vital.
-Framing this project as a public health threat recasts money as a potential pollutant to the cognitive environment (like a pesticide) or even to the status of a product itself – like a cosmetic – to be subjected to a rigorous process such as that overseen by the Food and Drug Administration.
+But even if dedicating time to incorporating the investigation of money into neuropathology gradually rules it out as a potential risk factor, subconsciously taking for granted that it is innocuous to everyone’s neurological health is academically naive and socially irresponsible.
+Money is a drug whether it's in the form of cash, credit card, hedge fund, stock option, or even cryptocurrency -- and none of these financial tools have been stamped "FDA approved".
+In principle, all the money in the world should be recalled and tested to see if it is safe to use!
+Practically speaking, this process is cumbersome because it could induce withdrawal symptoms -- not to mention people are in the habit of using money.
+In any case, to convince people that being stimulated by money is safe for them is equally, if not more vital.
+Framing this project as a public health threat recasts money as a potential pollutant to the cognitive environment (like a pesticide) or even to the status of a product itself – like a cosmetic – to be subjected to a rigorous process such as that overseen by the Food and Drug Administration (FDA).
+Taking money for granted that it's needed to survive inhibits the development of alternative approaches to value, access, and distribute resources in the same way that underestimating or disbelieving climate change causes prevents people from relying more on renewable energy sources.

 Moreover, this research calls into question money as an androcentric approach to achieving gender equity.

-This perception of money also intentionally draws attention to the “neuroplastic surgery” that is being socially performed on individual brains to “glamorize” everyone’s financial behavior according to streamlined protocol.
+The finding that men and women respond differently to monetary gains and losses -- as well as risk and time could also lead to a set of solutions emerging from collective awareness about incorporating sex based diversity in economic models.
+This perception of money also intentionally draws attention to the “neuroplastic surgery” that is being socially performed on individual brains (in particular women) to “glamorize” everyone’s financial behavior according to streamlined protocol.
 Paraphrasing an Indian philosopher, to possess the capability to adapt to the mainstream is no measure of psychological health.
 On that note, better results may be achieved in dealing with the mental health crisis around the world by focusing more on addressing issues in the system instead of focusing on fixing each individual expressing symptoms of distress.

 Organizer